AGPlested/SAFT/README.md

 Conda currently provides Qt 5.9.7 and this makes it convenient to use conda to set up the package environment.
 To make getting the right environment in place, we include a conda environment .yml file in the distribution (SAFTenv.yml).
 To use this, you must have Anaconda or Miniconda.
 If you don't have Anaconda already, just get Miniconda. https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html

-To install the packages into a fresh environment with Miniconda, go to the SAFT directory and enter the following in the Terminal,
+To install the packages needed for SAFT into a fresh environment with Miniconda, go to the SAFT directory and enter the following in the Terminal,

 `conda env create --file SAFTenv.yml`